-- Information regarding complaints and the outcome of complaints is utilized in the decisionmaking process for renewal of accreditation or approval and in ongoing monitoring and oversight. - 2.
-IAAME, pursuant to 22 CFR 96.72, promptly notifies the Secretary of any substantiated complaint that: - a) Demonstrates an agency or person has engaged in a pattern of serious willful, grossly negligent, or repeated failures to comply with the standards in 22 CFR 96 subpart F; or - b) Indicates that continued accreditation or approval would not be in the best interests of children and families concerned. - 3.
-IAAME, after consultation with the Secretary, refers as appropriate to a State licensing authority, the Attorney General, or other law enforcement authorities any substantiated complaints that involve conduct that is: - a) Subject to the civil or criminal penalties imposed by section 404 of the IAA; - b) In violation of the Immigration and Nationality Act; or - c) Otherwise in violation of Federal, State, or local law.
+- 1. Information regarding complaints and the outcome of complaints is utilized in the decision-making process for renewal of accreditation or approval and in ongoing monitoring and oversight. - 2.
+IAAME, pursuant to 22 CFR 96.72(a), promptly notifies the Secretary of any substantiated complaint that: - a) Reveals an agency or person has engaged in a pattern of serious willful, grossly negligent, or repeated failures to comply with the standards in 22 CFR 96 subpart F; or - b) Indicates that continued accreditation or approval would not be in the best interests of children and families concerned. - 3.
+IAAME, pursuant to 22 CFR 96.72(b), after consultation with the Secretary, refers as appropriate to a State licensing authority, the Attorney General, or other law enforcement authorities any substantiated complaints that involve conduct that is: - a) Subject to the civil or criminal penalties imposed by section 404 of the IAA; - b) In violation of the Immigration and Nationality Act; or - c) Otherwise in violation of Federal, State, or local law.